World’s largest virtual agentic engineering & quality conference

 This approach is also aligned with the idea of vibe testing with Playwright, where engineers describe the testing intent in natural language, and AI agents help translate that intent into executable automation workflows.

-Think of it as USB-C for AI agents: any MCP-compliant client (Claude Desktop, Cursor, Claude Code, custom agents) can plug into any MCP-compliant server.
+The practical effect is interoperability: any MCP-compliant client (Claude Desktop, Cursor, Claude Code, custom agents) can connect to any MCP-compliant server without a bespoke integration for each pairing.

 One thing worth flagging before you wire this into a production pipeline: MCP gives an AI agent real, live control over a browser, which means the usual web security concerns now apply to your test automation too.

-Earlier versions of the Microsoft Playwright MCP server had a documented DNS rebinding vulnerability, and like any MCP server that reads page content, there is a real risk of prompt injection if the agent is pointed at untrusted pages.
-Keep the server updated, and treat any page content the agent reads as untrusted input, the same way you would treat user input in your application code.
+Separately, any MCP server that reads page content carries a risk of prompt injection when the agent is pointed at untrusted pages.
+Keep the server updated, and treat page content the agent reads as untrusted input, the same way you would treat user input in your application code.

 The process starts when the user sends a request to MCP clients/hosts like Claude Desktop, VS Code, and Cursor.
 MCP clients/hosts communicate with the MCP Client, which uses the MCP Protocol to securely connect and interact with multiple MCP Servers.